tiepdotme/samwize.com/_posts/2016-05-20-introduction-to-scripting-in-swift.markdown

 We name the binary `hello` in above.
 The binary will be created, and now you can run it with `./hello`.

+If you get an error `cannot load underlying module for 'CoreGraphics'` (if you start to import frameworks like `Foundation`), then you will need to run like this:

+    xcrun -sdk macosx main.swift -o hello

 ## Swift version manager